United States Patent and Trademark Office

 Examiner Handbook to the U.S. Patent Classification System

 The U.S. Patent Classification system provides for the storage and retrieval of every patent document that a patent examiner needs to review when examining patent applications.
 Therefore, in the aggregate, the system must be exhaustive of all patentable subject matter under patent laws.
-Although the system is primarily designed to assist patent examiners performing patentability searches, the system is used by a wide variety of other users, e.g., patent attorneys and agents, people involved in research and development, and the patrons of the Patent and Trademark Depository Library system.
+Although the system is primarily designed to assist patent examiners performing patentability searches, the system is used by a wide variety of other users, e.g., patent attorneys and agents, people involved in research and development, and the patrons of the Patent and Trademark Resource Center.

 This Examiner Handbook is intended for use by U.S. patent examiners, although other users may find it helpful as well.